MMMZZZZ/Jellyfin-Migrator/README.md

 ### Test it

 * Run the script.
 Can easily take a few minutes.
-	* To run the script, open a CMD/PowerShell/... window in the folder with the python file (SHIFT + right click => open PowerShell here).
+	* To run the script (on Windows), open a CMD/PowerShell/... window in the folder with the python file (SHIFT + right click => open PowerShell here).
 Type `python jellyfin_migrator.py` and hit enter.
+Linux users probably know how to do it anyways.
-	* Carefully check the log file for issues (See troubleshooting
+	* Carefully check the log file for issues (See [Troubleshooting](#troubleshooting)).
 * As a first check after the script has finished, you can search through the new database with any search tool (f.ex.
 Agent Ransack) for some of the old paths.
-Except for cache and log files (which you can and probably should delete) there shouldn't be any hits.
+Assuming you omitted all the cache and log files there shouldn't be any hits.
 Well, except for the SQLite `.db` files.
 Apparently there's some sort of "lazy" updating which does not remove the old values entirely.
 * Copy the new database to your new server and run jellyfin.
 Check the logs.
 	* If there's any file system related error message there's likely something wrong.
-Either your `db_path_replacements` doesn't cover all paths, or some files ended up at places where they shouldn't be.
+Either your `path_replacements` doesn't cover all paths, or some files ended up at places where they shouldn't be.
 I had multiple issues related to the Docker path mapping; took me a few tries to get the files where Docker expects them such that Jellyfin can actually see and access them.

 ## Troubleshooting